cosmos72/gomacro/README.md

 * switching to a different package
   (if you absolutely need it, the older and slower `gomacro.classic.Interp` supports switching to a different package)
 * goto is partially implemented, needs to be completed
-* history/readline (rlwrap does the job in most cases)
 * type inference in composite literals - see [github issue #9](https://github.com/cosmos72/gomacro/issues/9)

 The [documentation](doc/) also contains the [full list of features and limitations](doc/features-and-limitations.md)